Quick Summary

 This feedback loop is complete now, so teams can rely on data to make decisions and improve the application for the next release.

-Tools Enhancing the Productivity of the DevOps Lifecycle
+Tools To Enhance Productivity Throughout the DevOps Lifecycle

-• GitHub, GitLab, and Bitbucket: They are source code control, and code collaboration, and workflow integration.
+• GitHub, GitLab, and Bitbucket: Platforms that provide source code management, collaborative features, and seamless workflow integration.

 2. Continuous Integration and Build Tools